cyanel-it/tp-webdev-front/README.md

 Use https://countapi.xyz/#format

+- The main difference with the previous step is that all requests on this page don't hit the counters, it's only info
-Prefer to use XHR or JQuery method (For JQuery, you need to declare jQuery first)
+- Prefer to use XHR/fetch or JQuery method (For JQuery, you need to declare jQuery first)

-## 9 - Want more?
+## 8 - Want more?
 Most visited details

-Compare and display a graph with details hits rank.
+Change the HTML table of hot visit by a raph.